Meet Fletcher Moon.

 Contains examples of the following tropes:

 - Adaptation Expansion: 13 episodes in the series, only one of which dealt with some of the book plot.

-- There's also new characters, particularly girl journalist Mia Stone, who joins Fletcher and Red to make a Power Trio
+- There's also new characters, particularly girl journalist Mia Stone, who joins Fletcher and Red to make a team of three.

 - Annoying Younger Sibling: Herod to Red.

 - Ascended Extra: Hazel Moon, and Herod and Genie Sharkey are this to an extent in the show.
 Also, April Devereux.

 - Big Guy, Little Guy: Fletcher and Red to almost an extreme point because of Fletcher's small stature.